pradeepsk13/vsdsram_sky130_1.8V/README.md

       Note: Copy the sky130pdk library folder and paste inside cloned vsdsram_sky130_1.8V repo folder to work without changing netlist files ( You can also include library path in each netlist files accordingly, if you wish to have library somewhere)

 4. xschem (Optional) : An EDA tool for drawing hierarchical circuit schematics and making Spice - Verilog - VHDL netlists for simulation.For installation procedure visit https://sourceforge.net/projects/xschem/.
 To configure and learn more on xschem, gaw waveform viewer and integrating sky130 visit https://github.com/bluecmd/learn-sky130/blob/main/schematic/xschem/getting-started.md .

+5. Magic Layout EDA & sky130A : Magic installation and for linking required technology files for sky130 follow any one of the procedure.
+             (i) To download magic layout tool and installing sky130 tech files to work with magic, visit http://www.opencircuitdesign.com/open_pdks/install.html which                          provides detail procedures.
+             (ii) Enroll for Udemy free course by Kunal Ghosh and Nickson Jose on "VSD - A complete guide to install Openlane and Sky130nm PDK" by visiting the link https://www.udemy.com/course/vsd-a-complete-guide-to-install-openlane-and-sky130nm-pdk/ .
+This free course guides with complete installation of openlane (RTL to GDSII) along with required magic EDA by configuring sky130A latest libraries.

 # Custom Cells Required for OpenRAM
 OpenRAM Compiler Flow : Image courtesy "Matthew R Guthaus", University of California, Santa Cruz.